Thích Nhất Hạnh teaches us to stop running and find healing, peace, joy, and happiness in our breathing and our walking.

 Surrender to Mother Earth

 This is an excerpt from the first Dharma talk of the winter retreat, November 17, 2013, in the Stillwater Meditation Hall, Upper Hamlet, Plum Village, France.
-Part 2 will be published this spring.
+Part 2 is available here.
 Listen to the full Dharma talk at https://tnhaudio.org/2013/11/19/rebuilding-health/.